diana309/innovationOnBoard.github.io/_members/team/Radaeva.md

 status: executive
 img: /assets/images/members/mariia.jpg
 biography: >
     I am a Bioinformatics PhD student at UBC, specializing in computer-aided drug discovery for prostate cancer.
-Also, I have a strong interest in big data science and currently contribute my expertise to a digital health startup by providing valuable insights from patient biometric data.
+I have a strong interest in big data science and currently contribute my expertise to a digital health startup by providing valuable insights from patient biometric data.
 I am equally passionate about entrepreneurship and organize networking events that facilitate connections between scientists and business-minded individuals.
 linkedin: https://www.linkedin.com/in/mariia-radaeva-089a70159/
 ---